 You provide a skilled supervisor, with professional expertise corresponding to the internship focus, who guides the student and is consistently involved in their professional development.

 Your internship includes clearly defined goals with tangible milestones and an appropriate level of challenge to apply classroom theory to real-world issues.
+Roughly 80 percent of the intern's time should be connected to an actual real-world project.
 No more than 20 percent of the intern’s work can be clerical.

 Internships are primarily offered as learning experiences and must include learning objectives (i.e. by the end of the internship, what will your student intern have learned?).
 Students cannot be treated as consultants hired solely to provide a service to your organization.

 NACE is the National Association of Colleges and Employers.
 Review this timely Position Statement on U.S. Internships for information regarding unpaid internships, Department of Labor guidelines and easy to follow criteria for building your internship program.